Chronic Fatigue Syndrome is a debilitating illness that is characterized by extreme tiredness even after getting a full night of sleep.

 An impaired immune system can be a precursor to many diseases and conditions and it seems to play a factor in CFS as well.
 However, it’s unclear whether CFS itself weakens the immune system or whether an impaired immune system is enough to cause the disorder on its own.

 Those with CFS often have abnormal amounts of hormones produced by the adrenal glands, pituitary glands, or hypothalamus.
 Again, researchers are unsure whether the hormonal imbalances are caused by CFS or whether they were present previously and predisposed the sufferer to develop the syndrome.

 A combination of these risk factors is often associated with developing the syndrome, though there are cases where an individual has symptoms of CFS with none of these risk factors.

 Chronic Fatigue Symptoms

-The most frequently experienced symptom of CFS is an overwhelming fatigue that does not get better even after a good night of sleep.
+The most frequently experienced symptom of CFS is overwhelming fatigue that does not get better even after a good night of sleep.
 Those with chronic fatigue often have trouble completing normal everyday tasks such as going to work or school, taking care of their family, or socializing with friends.

 In addition to being tired all the time, other symptoms of CFS may include insomnia, frequent headaches, loss of memory, frequent sore throat, tender or swollen lymph nodes, and muscle pain.

-Could it Just Be Stress?
+Could It Just Be Stress?